 The true cost of talent acquisition depends on a number of factors, including the size of your business, industry, the time it takes to fill a position and which technologies you use to source job candidates.
 A leading study from SHRM estimates an average cost of $4,129 with a total hiring period of around 42 days.

-Let’s briefly review the key advantages of developing employees:
+Let’s briefly review the key advantages of developing and hiring existing employees:

 - Address skills gaps